A local orientational order parameter for systems of interacting particles: Quantifying local orientational order

 \subsubsection{Definition}

-A fundamental idea from information theory \cite{cover_2012} is that the \textit{information content} of a set $A$ corresponds to the number of bifurcations needed for the leaves of a binary tree to span the elements of $A$ \cite{shannon_1948}.
-This number is given by $\log_2 \abs{A}$, where $\abs{A}$ denotes the \textit{cardinality} or number of elements in $A$.
-Let $p$ be a particle and define its \textit{coordination number} ${k}$ as the number of bonds that it forms.
-From elementary combinatorics, we know that, without replacement, one can make $(k^2 - k)/2$ unique pairs from $k$ elements.
-The information content of bond pairs for particle $p$ is therefore given by
+A fundamental idea from information theory \cite{cover_2012} is that the \textit{information content} of a set $A$ corresponds to the number of binary (or, more generally, $d$-ary) variables needed to enumerate its elements.\cite{hartley_1928, shannon_1948} This number is given by the \textit{Hartley information} $I(A) = \log_2 \abs{A}$ bits, where $\abs{A}$ denotes the \textit{cardinality} or number of elements in $A$.
+Let $p$ be a particle.
+Define its \textit{coordination number} ${k}$ as the number of bonds that it forms, and let $B$ denote its set of (unordered) bond pairs.
+From elementary combinatorics, we know that, without replacement, one can make $(k^2 - k)/2$ pairs from $k$ elements.
+The information content of bond pairs for $p$ is therefore

-Let $\Theta$ denote the set of all unique bond angles exhibited by the neighborhood of particle $p$.
-Then, the information content of bond angles for $p$ is given by
+Let $\Theta$ denote the set of all bond angles for particle $p$ and $m = \abs{\Theta}$ its cardinality.
+Then, its information content is simply

-Information theory tells us that enumerating the pairs of bonds formed by $p$ requires $H(\{b_i,b_{j\neq i}\})$ binary units of information (called \textit{bits}), whereas enumerating the angles between them requires $H(\theta_{ij})$ such units.
-Thus, the amount of information one saves by doing the latter rather as opposed to the former is simply given by the difference of these quantities:
+Now, the amount of information one saves by accounting for bond angles rather than bond pairs can be written as a difference as follows:

 We call this difference the \textit{extracopularity coefficient} of the particle $p$, given in simpler form by